OAFE: buy the toys, not the hype

 It was Kirby who decided that someone as hugely powerful as Galactus would have underlings to do a lot of the menial tasks for him, and so created the Surfer whole cloth.
 Stan, surprised to find a brand new character in his story, picked up on Norrin Radd right away and made him a sympathetic, philosophical mouthpiece.
 Lee and Kirby had different concepts for the character, but since Stan was the editor, well, you can imagine what happened.

-The Surfer stands 6" tall, and has the same general body as the new Daredevil: I like that ToyBiz now has several generic bodies in its arsenal, so that we still get a nice variety of toys in each line.
-The figure moves at the toes, ankles, boot tops, knees, hips, waist, abs, neck, upper biceps, elbows, forearms, wrists and fingers.
+The Surfer stands slightly under 6" tall, and has the same general body as the new Spider-Man Classic Daredevil: I like that ToyBiz now has several generic bodies in its arsenal, so that we still get a nice variety of toys in each line.
+The figure moves at the toes, ankles, shins, knees, hips, waist, abs, neck, upper biceps, elbows, forearms, wrists and mid-hand.

 In a clever bit of invention, the Surfer does not connect to his board via pegs or straps; instead, he has magnets in his feet, and there's a metal strip down the center of the board.
 The magnets are surprisingly strong, allowing you to get some pretty dynamic poses out of the toy.

 In a first for the Marvel Legends series, the Silver Surfer includes a "sidekick" figure - a smaller character that would never warrant a figure on their own, but makes for a fine accessory.
-In the Surfer's case, we get a 3" Howard the Duck, an inexplicably popular Donald Duck rip-off who has been the star of much legal contention in his ill-conceived life, as well as one mega-flop film from George Lucas.
+In this case, when you buy the Silver Surfer, you get a 3" Howard the Duck, an inexplicably popular Donald Duck rip-off who has been the star of much legal contention in his ill-conceived life, as well as one mega-flop film from George Lucas.
 Howard's wearing his blue jacket and hat, white gloves and red tie, and moves at the Springfield Four.
+Sadly, he does not come with a cigar to chomp on.
+He and Nick Fury can be nicotine-withdrawl buddies.

 that exchange rate's a bitch